 Venture off the beaten track to explore fascinating destinations away from the tourist trail.
 You will discover the local culture in depth and see sights rarely witnessed by other travellers.
-These tours take you away from the comforts of home but will reward you with the experiences of a lifetime.
-These tours include:
+These tours take you away from the comforts of home but will reward with unique culture, interactions with local people the experiences of a lifetime.